erikwallin86/artificial_terrains/README.md

 # artificial_terrain

 A library and script for creating artificial terrains, represented as npz files with a height array and size/extension tuple.
-Terrains can be created by calling the script, or by combining functions in a custom python script.
 The script executes an ordered list of specified 'modules', to create and combine terrain buidling blocks to (more or less) realistic terrains.

 The repo is still under development.
-Script names and other names can/will change.
+Script names and other names can change.

 ## Getting started
 The following command creates a terrain with an overall ground-shape generated from a `WeightedSum` of different simplex noise `Octaves`. `Holes` and `Rocks` of different scale are generated and combined with a `Min` and `Max` operation respectivly.
 The resultant ground, holes, and rocks are `Combined` with a default Add operation, and the result is `Save`d and `Plot`ted in the folder Result.